-During the 2021 legislative session, the General Assembly passed Public Act 21-145, An Act Implementing the Recommendations of the Auditors of Public Accounts.
+During the 2023 legislative session, the General Assembly passed Public Act 23-197, An Act Implementing the Recommendations of the Auditors of Public Accounts.
 The act changed various statutes related to our office, auditing, and other related topics.
-Among other things, the act:
+The act: